polarfire-soc/polarfire-soc-amp-examples/mpfs-amp-freertos/README.md

 Pre-requisites: the Hart Software Services (HSS) should be built and loaded to the Icicle Kit before following the debugging steps described below.

 1. Generate a HSS payload containing the mpfs-amp-freertos ELF file.
-Please see the [HSS payloads](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/hss-payloads.md) documentation page for instructions on how to generate a HSS payload.
+Please see the [HSS payloads](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/hss-payloads.md) documentation page for instructions on how to generate a HSS payload

 2. Flash the generated payload in a non-volatile off chip memory such as eMMC or SD-card